gpslab/sitemap/README.md

    ),
 ];

-// the file into which we will write our sitemap
+// file into which we will write a sitemap
 $filename = __DIR__.'/sitemap.xml';

 // web path to pages on your site